 The deposit will be refunded 75% if canceled within one week of the start of your planned marathon.
 The deposit is non-refundable if canceled within a week of your sessions.
 In the case of an emergency such as an illness, you may reschedule within the week leading up to your session.
 Full payment is required by the start of the first session and is non-refundable.

 At the time of this writing, approximately 3-4 weeks in advance to get your choice of dates.
-Then, depending on availability, you may be able to pick any consecutive three days within the workweek.
+Then, depending on availability, you may be able to pick any consecutive two days within the workweek.

 Yes.
 One is untreated moderate to severe (closer to the severe side) mental illness.
 If the mental illness has not been addressed, it may need to be tackled first.
 If the mental illness has been treated through counseling and/or medication, the couple may be fine to attend.
 Another is if one partner feels pushed into going.
 While “excited” may be the wrong word, both of you should be excited to improve your relationship and to make the commitment required.
 An ongoing affair is another reason this would not be appropriate, as you can’t heal with your partner if you are still secretly involved with someone else.
 Serious domestic violence is another sign that this is not the best starting treatment.

 It depends on scheduling and availability.
 This may be an option if you want to be able to have a short break between days.
-This option may require you to schedule out later than what could be arranged with three consecutive days.

 Yes, although it is recommended that couples try to attend as much in-person as possible.
-In-person sessions make it easier to play relevant games, review handouts, creates a more personal experience, and is generally more effective.
+In-person sessions make it easier to play relevant games, review handouts creates a more personal experience, and is generally more effective.
 Videoconferencing is available, however, for those who need that option.
 Clients can videoconference from anywhere in Ohio.

 Yes.
 In fact, there are a variety of hotels within walking distance of the office.
 There are many food and entertainment options within walking distance as well.